 A bulldozer utilizes a continuous tracked tractor that is equipped with a metal plate or bucket that allows you to easily move soil, rubble, or any other materials.

-With its heavy-duty, rugged construction and power, a bulldozer can often be used as a demolition aid as it can demolish buildings and easily move the debris to where you need it.
+With its heavy-duty, rugged construction and power, bulldozer winch parts and accessories can often be used as a demolition aid as it can demolish buildings and easily move the debris to where you need it.

 To help ease the process of grading landscaping or building sites, a grader can be used to save time and money.